Super-Susliki/improver-h/README.md

 A Web3-powered loyalty and tipping platform for businesses and organizations.

-Project is built specially for ETHKyiv2025 hackathon
+The project is built specially for ETHKyiv2025 hackathon

 ## Overview